fastbootstrap/docs/content/components/button-group/index.md

 </div>
 {{</ example >}}

-The Segmented buttons have 2 types of segmented buttons: `Single-select` and `Multi-select`.
+There are 2 types of segmented buttons: `Single-select` and `Multi-select`.

 ### Single-select